 - Awareness of diversity and values: Students will be aware of and sensitive to human diversity and the values and beliefs that bind societies together and make them distinct from each other.

-- (Criminal Justice) demonstrate knowledge of criminological theories and the criminal justice system (police, courts, and corrections).
+A. Criminal Justice: Students will demonstrate knowledge of criminological theories and the criminal justice system (police, courts, and corrections).

-- (History) demonstrate an integrated knowledge of human, social, political, cultural and intellectual systems.
+B. History: Students will demonstrate an integrated knowledge of human, social, political, cultural and intellectual systems.

-- (Political Science) demonstrate knowledge of political behavior, systems, and theories.
+C. Political Science: Students will demonstrate knowledge of political behavior, systems, and theories.

-- (Psychology) demonstrate understanding of the theories and basic research issues of psychology.
+D. Psychology: Students will demonstrate understanding of the theories and basic research issues of psychology.

-Members of the Social Science faculty consistently earn high praise from students for their depth of knowledge and engaging teaching styles.
+Members of the Social Sciences faculty consistently earn high praise from students for their depth of knowledge and engaging teaching styles.
 With graduate degrees from some of the finest programs in the country, our faculty provides Shorter students with a high-quality, well-rounded curriculum.

 We offer a wealth of internship opportunities with the local, state, and federal government as well as private organizations and museums.
 Recent graduates have held internships with, for example,